geigi/cozy/README.md

 - developed on Arch Linux and tested under elementaryOS

 ## How can I get it?
+An AppImage is in the works.
+In the meantime:

 If you're running elementaryOS, you can get cozy here:

 <p align="center">